Teekafey/Hackerrank-Oracle-SQL/Population Census.md

 - SELECT SUM(ci.population): Calculates the total population by adding up the population values for all rows that match the specified condition.
 It also uses the _"ci"_ alias to refer to the **CITY** table, since we are using a JOIN.

 - FROM city ci INNER JOIN country co: Combines the __CITY__ and __COUNTRY__ tables with alias _"ci"_ and _"co"_ respectively.
-It also used the joined table as the source table.
+It also uses the joined table as the source table.

-- ON CITY.countrycode = COUNTRY.code:
+- ON CITY.countrycode = COUNTRY.code: Defines the condition for the join; the __countrycode__ column in the city table must match the __code__ column in the country table.
+This ensures that each city is matched with the corresponding country.

 - WHERE co.continent = 'Asia': Filters the results to include only those rows where the continent column in the country table is equal to "Asia".

-- GROUP BY co.continent:  Groups the data by each continent in the Country table (co.Continent), so the aggregate functions (like SUM) are calculated for each group (continent) independently.
+- GROUP BY co.continent:  Groups the data by each continent in the Country table (co.continent), so the aggregate functions (like SUM) are calculated for each group (continent) independently.
+It is worth noting that for this code, the __GROUP BY__ statement can be optional.